 - Azores High

 - An atmospheric high-pressure area that regularly forms in the central North Atlantic near the latitude of the Azores.
 Cold air sinks here, is warmed by the Gulf Stream, and is transported eastward toward Europe.

 - Ballast water

-- Water that is pumped into special ballast water tanks in ships’ hulls for stabilization.
-Ballast water is transported over large distances, particularly by cargo vessels.
-Organisms in the water such as algae, larvae and bacteria can easily cross the oceans in this way.
-When they become established in a new habitat they can displace native species.
+- Water pumped into special ballast water tanks in the hull to stabilize ships.
+Ballast water is transported over long distances primarily by cargo vessels.
+The organisms contained in the water, such as algae, larvae or bacteria, can easily cross great ocean expanses in this way.
+If they establish themselves in a new habitat they can displace native species.

 - The biological variety of the Earth.
 This includes not only the species as such, but also the genetic variability present within the individuals of a species, or the variability of habitats in a region.

 - Substances produced by living organisms such as plants, animals, fungi or bacteria are referred to as biogenic.